v-las/v-las/README.md

 - 👋 Hi, I’m Vlas Mastykásh, and here is my GitHub account for practicing on QA Course by Vadim Ksenzov.
 - 👀 I’m interested in getting into the Quality Assurance Engineer profession
-- 🌱 I’m currently learning the Software testing theory, GitBash, Postman, DevTools, DBeaver, AndroidStudio, Python
+- 🌱 I’m currently learning the Software testing theory, GitBash, Postman, DevTools, DBeaver, AndroidStudio, Charles, Fiddler, Python
 - 💞️ I have no idea what projects I’m looking for but I'll found out soon!
 - 📫 You can reach me @ [Telegram](https://t.me/v_las) | [WhatsApp](https://wa.me/79136198392) | [E-mail](mailto:mastykash.vlas@gmail.com)
 <!---